 Difficulty: Moderate

-Take the Riverside Walk if you want to cool off from summer’s heat – it runs along a picturesque stretch of the Virgin River before leading into The Narrows hike.
-But don’t expect much more than a pleasant jaunt – this trail is but an amuse bouche in comparison to the narrower and deeper hike that follows!
+Take the Riverside Walk if you want to cool off from summer’s heat.
+It runs along a beautiful stretch of the Virgin River before leading into The Narrows hike.
+But, don’t expect much more than a pleasant walk.
+This trail is a small teaser in comparison to the narrower and deeper hike through The Narrows.

 Trail: The Zion Narrows Riverside Walk